anthonykling/music_subgenre_classification/README.md

 We see that techno has greater mixture of variances and a flatter distribution of means, indicating that techno may be more diverse sonically while house has means concentrated closer to 0 and variances closer to 1, indicating that house may sound more 'generic'.

+To reduce features, we used a mixture of correlation analysis and PCA.
+We considered a few different versions of the dataset with reduced features.
+We outline the version we trained most of our models with:
+1. We removed all features with correlation above 0.90.
+2. We split the features into two groups: features which were initially scalar valued and features which were initially vector valued.
+Among the vector valued ones, we further grouped the features based on if they were describing similar acoustic information (e.g. chords, melbands, loudness, etc...).
+3. We performed PCA on each of the groups, accounting for 90% of the variation.
+4. The new features coming from PCA along with the scalar features comprised the new set of **476 features**.

 ## Modeling Approach